cypress-io/cypress-documentation/content/api/commands/mount.md

 }
 ```

-In this setup, you can pass in custom props for the `MemoryRouter` in the
+To set up certain scenarios, pass in props that will get passed to
-`options` param.
-Below is an example test that ensures an active link has the
+`MemoryRouter` in the options.
+Below is an example test that ensures an active
-correct class applied to it by initializing the router with `initialEntries`
+link has the correct class applied to it by initializing the router with
-pointed to a particular route:
+`initialEntries` pointed to a particular route:

 ```jsx
 import { Navigation } from './Navigation'